Holistic Professionals Group Chairperson

-Jacky’s previous role was supervisor for Healthy Families Fairfax, a home visiting program that works with mothers on strengthening their bond with and increasing empathy for their infants through developmental education, activities, and self-reflection.
-Jacky’s experience in this position expanded her understanding of the critical role that secure attachment in early caregiving plays on a person’s development.
+Jacky’s previous role was supervisor for Healthy Families Fairfax, a home visiting program that works with mothers on strengthening their bond with and increasing empathy for their infants.
+This role grew her understanding of the critical role that secure attachment in early caregiving plays on a person’s development.

-In addition to working at The Viva Center, Jacky is a pre-licensed therapist at The Women’s Center.
+In addition to working at The Viva Center, Jacky is a therapist at The Women’s Center.
 She works with individual clients and leads a weekly support group for survivors of emotional abuse.

 Other Skills and Experience